Bhavye2003Developer/memlint/README.md

 # memlint

-## What this is
+**Lint your LLM agent's memory before it lies to you.**

-`memlint` is a Python library and CLI that detects stale facts in an LLM agent's memory store before they are injected into the context window.
-It classifies each memory fact by category, computes a 0–1 staleness score based on age, confirmation history, and contradiction signals, and returns a human-readable report with recommended actions.
+`memlint` detects stale facts in an LLM agent's memory store before they are injected into the context window.
+It scores each fact by age, confirmation history, and contradiction signals, then tells you which ones to flag, refresh, or discard.

-## The problem it solves
+## The problem

-When an LLM agent works across sessions, it relies on stored memory facts - things like where you live, where you work, or what tech stack your project uses.
+LLM agents that work across sessions store facts about the user and world - where they live, where they work, what they're building.
 These facts go stale when the real world changes but the memory doesn't.
-For example: a fact stored as `"User works at xyz"` remains in memory even after you change jobs.
-The agent retrieves it, injects it, and responds confidently with wrong information, because no tool told it the fact was outdated.
+A fact like `"User works at xyz"` stays in memory after a job change.
+The agent retrieves it, injects it, and answers confidently with wrong information.

-`memlint` proactively identifies which specific memories are at risk before they are used.
+`memlint` catches this before it happens.

 ## Installation